-If you want to reuse the same client in asynchronous and synchronous
+If you want to use an asynchronous function with a synchronous

-client = Client() # normal blocking client async def f(): futures = client.map(func, L) results = await client.gather(futures, asynchronous=True) return results
+from dask.distributed import Client client = Client() # normal blocking client async def f(): future = client.submit(lambda x: x + 1, 10) result = await client.gather(future, asynchronous=True) return result client.sync(f)

 This self-contained example starts an asynchronous client, submits a trivial job, waits on the result, and then shuts down the client.
-You can see implementations for Python 2 and 3 and for Asyncio and Tornado.
+You can see implementations for Asyncio and Tornado.